mkobuolys/kazlauskas-dev/blog/2023-06-05-rotary-passcode-static-design/index.md

 }
 ```

 To make this painter work, define some more constants - yay.
-A helpful one is the position of a first dial number.
+A helpful one is the position of the first dial number.

 ```dart title="constants.dart"
 import 'dart:math' as math;